erudit/erudit-ps-documentation/docs/source/tagset/element-trans-title.rst

 +-----------------------------------+------------+

 Identifies the translated title of the article or journal.
+The attribute ``@xml:lang`` should be explicity defined in the parent element :ref:element-trans-title-group, not in ``trans-title``.

 Examples: